gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 	0x1000 Attenuator-ESP32-bootloader.bin 0x8000 Attenuator-ESP32-partitions.bin 0xe000 boot_app0.bin 0x10000 Attenuator-ESP32.bin
 	`

-**Note:** To find your device on Linux it may be necessary to use the `lsusb` utility to list attached USB devices.
+📝 **Tip:** To find your device on Linux it may be necessary to use the `lsusb` utility to list attached USB devices.
 For MacOS run `ls /dev/{tty,cu}.*` to list available USB devices.
 For Windows, use the "Device Manager" and look at the "Ports (COM & LPT)" section.

 These guides may be of some help as a reference: